djamseed-khodabocus-cko/dotfiles/README.md

 ## Customizing

-Use an `.extra` file to save things (env vars, commands, etc...) you don't want to commit to a public repo.
+Use an `.privaterc` file to save things (env vars, commands, etc...) you don't want to commit to a public repo.
 It will be sourced if present.
 This can look something like that:

 ```sh